 And that’s a different tale.
 Today, I’m focusing more on whether Buy Me a Coffee is a viable system or not.
 And based on my experience so far, it is a nice option for bloggers and video creators.

 What is Buy Me a Coffee?

-If you haven’t heard of Patreon, Ko-Fi and other financial support systems, Buy Me a Coffee provides a platform where your fans can make a donation.
-It’s a way that content creators, artists and other professionals can make a bit of money from supporters.
+If you haven’t heard of Patreon, Ko-Fi and other financial support systems, Buy Me a Coffee provides a platform where your fans can “buy” you a coffee to show support.
+It’s a way that content creators, artists, and other professionals can make a bit of money from patrons.

 And in a world where YouTube can get stingy with the monetization, it’s not a bad idea.